 some brief spaces in the weird relativeness of understanding we have of time in our life are worth more than all the fruit snacks in the world. sometimes they’re worth more than sleep. sometimes they’re worth the fear of doing something in a foreign place. but they’re ceaselessly and relentlessly worth doing alone.

-a friend of mine once wrote an unnecessarily long piece of text (probz why we’re good amigos) with one very specific sentence (yeah, I took one from that whole thing, props to me) that particularly mirrors the grandeur of my subject matter (pretending I’m a profesora as I encourage you to read between the lines on this one and see some deeper meaning):
+a friend of mine once wrote an unnecessarily long piece of text (probz why we’re good amigos) with one very specific sentence (yeah, i took one from that whole thing, props to me) that particularly mirrors the grandeur of my subject matter (pretend i’m a profesora as i encourage you to read between the lines on this one and see some deeper meaning):

 “even the darkest night will end, and the sun will rise.”